 Recreational activities include hiking, bicycling, horseback riding, picnicking, boating, fishing, hunting, nature study and photography.
-Horseback riding and bicycling are allowed on forest roads designated for their use only.
+Horseback riding and bicycling are allowed only on forest roads designated for their use.
 Tiger Bay State Forest contains one hiking trail (Buncombe) in the Florida Forest Service's Trailwalker Hiking Program and one equestrian trail (Rima Ridge) in the Florida Forest Service’s Trailtrotter Program.

 There are two primitive camping areas on Tiger Bay State Forest.
 An equestrian campground has been added to the Rima Ridge Tract with five primitive campsites, five small horse corrals (16’ x 16’ each), and a non-potable water supply.
 Contact Tiger Bay State Forest to obtain State Forest Use Permits for either of the primitive camping areas.

 Wildlife Management Areas